typovrak/nixos-launchers/README.md

 You can also support me on ☕ [Buy me a coffee](https://www.buymeacoffee.com/typovrak).

 ## 💬 Join the Typovrak community on Discord 🇫🇷
-> "Two things are infinite: the universe and human stupidity; and I'm not sure about the universe."
-> ― Albert Einstein

 If you've ever ```rm -rf```ed your config by mistake or rebuilt for the 42nd time because a semicolon was missing…